stormshield/terraform-SNS/outscale/ha-cluster/README.md

 * Connect to both VM web gui to install licences/init kit.
 * Create the HA cluster on the first EVA VM via the CLI.
 ```
- > CONFIG HA CREATE ifname=sync password=<secretpassword>
+ > CONFIG HA CREATE ifname=sync password=<secretpassword> Unicast=1 SynchronizeMacAddress=0
  100 code=00101e00 msg="Success"
  > CONFIG HA activate
  100 code=00a00100 msg="Ok"
 ```
-* Delete the forced mac address from the configuration.
+* For firmware version lesser than 4.7.1, the Unicast and SynchronizeMacAddress options don't exist.
+It is necessary to delete the forced mac address from the configuration.
 Via SSH access edit `/usr/Firewall/ConfigFiles/network` file and delete or comment the `MacAddress` tokens of the `ethernet0` and `ethernet2` sections.

 * Connect to the second EVA VM via the web gui and join the cluster on EVA2
  ```